-Just outside, the Sunset Strip teems with sites of rock interest.
+|Just outside the hotel, the Sunset Strip teems with sites of rock interest.
 It’s the place where notorious bands played small dive bars and went on to make it big.
 It is also the home of legendary music venues like the Viper Room and Roxy, and attracts world-class acts and their fans from around the world.
-Cult rock jewellery maker Mitchell Binder (aka King Baby) has a store on the Strip too and you can get yourself kitted out at the rock world’s favourite high-end designer John Varvatos at his Melrose Avenue flagship.|
+Cult rock jewellery maker Mitchell Binder (aka King Baby) has a store on the Strip, too, and you can get yourself kitted out at the rock world’s favourite high-end designer John Varvatos at his Melrose Avenue flagship.|

 Photography by Mike Schwartz and John Russo, courtesy of the Andaz West Hollywood